Balanced Leadership Diet

 WHY DAD?

 If there ever was a man of integrity I could vouch for it is my father: Reindorf Kofi Baah Perbi.
 In fact, even way back in the 1980s during his days as Chief Accountant at the then Social Security Bank (now SG-SSB), when his signature was forged and monies stolen it was his integrity that saved him.
-Everyone vouched for him: “Chief would never do such a thing,” the convincingly told the authorities.
+Everyone vouched for him: “Chief would never do such a thing,” they convincingly told the authorities.

-Those were the heady days of revolution and military rule in Ghana so he had even received a pre-judicial slap or two already when he was picked up by soldiers and sent to Gonja Barracks.
+Those were the heady days of revolution and military rule in Ghana so he had even received a pre-judicial slap or two already when he was picked up by soldiers and sent to Gondar Barracks.
 After several weeks of tribunal hearings (and I remember us going to fetch him from tribunal hearings after we had been picked up from Ridge Church School), eventually, the perpetrators were found, tried and shot via firing squad.
 It was no joke.
 One of them, I believe, is still on the run—he must be still running now or dead from running.

 When Dad retired as Ghana’s Deputy Senior Partner of KPMG (one of the ‘big four’ accounting firms in the world) in April 2015, it was humbling to hear how many of his accounting, management consulting, and audit colleagues honoured him for this one thing: integrity.
 I sat at those banquets (yes, there was more than one!
 Lol!) soliloquizing, “I want that.
 When all is said and done, that’s the kind of man I want to be!”